 The Salt Control Program will be implemented in three phases, with each of the three phases having a duration of ten to fifteen years (Figure S-1).
 Some portions of a subsequent phase may occur or be initiated prior to the end of an existing phase.
 At the discretion of the Central Valley Water Board’s Executive Officer, the completion date and interim milestones for any phase may be modified or extended.
 The findings from each phase will inform the next phase, allowing for implementation of an adaptive management approach to salt management in the Central Valley Region.

-The phases of the Salt Control Program are linked to activities occurring under each the Alternative Salinity Permitting Approach, as follows:
+The phases of the Salt Control Program are linked to activities occurring under the Alternative Salinity Permitting Approach, as follows:

 Phase I – Prioritization and Optimization Study (P&O Study) - The P&O Study will facilitate the development of a long-term Salt Control Program to achieve the goals of the salinity management strategy by coordinating and completing tasks and securing funding.
 The P&O Study will: